 ESOL BRIDGE TO “BRIDGE TO ACADEMICS” (GED® OR COLLEGE)

 is a transition class for non-native English speakers (ESOL) at the high intermediate level who want to prepare for the GED®, NEDP, or college and the workplace.
 Through the program, students develop the academic skills needed for success.
 These include academic vocabulary, focused writing, organizational skills, and an understanding of the expectations of an American classroom and workplace.
 Students will read, write, and develop vocabulary in the context of civics and government, history, economics, and geography.
-Students who complete this course will have successfully transitioned to U.S. academic classes.
+Students who complete this course will be prepared to take college-level classes.

 In-Person (Face-To-Face) Classes